ehddn5252/ehddn5252/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning Hadoop Eco System and Apach Spark
 - 🍈 I'm interested in backend and data engineering
-- 🌻 If you want to know more about me  see this [portfolio](https://www.notion.so/woodong2/299efb024ead44b7bae81dadc6aee8f0)
+- 🌻 If you want to know more about me, see this [portfolio](https://www.notion.so/woodong2/299efb024ead44b7bae81dadc6aee8f0)

 # Skills
 📕 Language :